tomxp411/opcode-table-maker/Templates/template_65C816.md

   e = Emulation Mode (0=65C02 mode, 1=65C816 mode)

 **e** can only accessed via the XCE instruction, which swaps Carry and the Emulation flag.

 The other flags can all be manipulated with SEP and REP, and the various branch instructions (BEQ, BCS, etc) test some of the flags.
 The rest can only be tested indirectly through the stack.

 When a BRK or IRQ is triggered in _emulation_ mode, a ghost **b** flag will be pushed to the stack instead of the **x** flag.
 This can be used to test for a BRK vs IRQ in the Interrupt handler.

-## 16 bit modes
+## 16 bit mode

 The 65C816 CPU boots up in emulation mode.
 This locks the register width to 8 bits and locks out certain operations.